rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 	OR location = '';
 ```

 I discovered **147 rows with null values for the geographic variables latitude, longitiude, and location and one row where the begin time of occurrence was null**.
 Because other valuable categorical data was still present for these rows, I retained them but noted that they would need to be excluded for any future geographical analysis.

 No columns had missing values.

-Once null and blank values were addressed, I reviewed the record numbers column for duplicate values, which I’d established as the ID column for each unique incident.

 # Analysis
 ## What Is the Overall Trend from the Past Six Years?